Public transport training promotes community inclusion

 Therapy Focus Adult Services Coordinator, Ruth Leong approached Transperth with the idea after seeing a need for this kind of support.

-“When our clients first receive mobility equipment they don’t really get an opportunity to practice using it on public transport.
+“When our customers first receive mobility equipment they don’t really get an opportunity to practice using it on public transport.
 It can be very difficult to manoeuvre a wheelchair or scooter in a crowded environment, and having to learn these skills on the go can be intimidating.
 Particularly with the time and space constraints that come with boarding a bus,” Ruth said.

-“We approached Transperth to see if they could make an accessible bus available so that our clients could practice without the rush and crowd you’d usually find on a bus route.
+“We approached Transperth to see if they could make an accessible bus available so that our customers could practice without the rush and crowd you’d usually find on a bus route.
 Thankfully they were extremely helpful and accommodating.”

 With the assistance of Therapy Focus therapists and Transperth bus driver, Derrek, the group were are able to rehearse using bus ramps, tagging on and learning how to park their mobility equipment within a confined space.